py-xis/VR_Assignment1_Pranav-Kulkarni_IMT2022053/README.md

 python image_stitching.py
 ```
 This will stitch the images from `Part 2/input/` and save the output in `Part 2/output/stitched.png`.
+### Please note that the image_stiching code takes relatively a larger amount of time to run.

 ## Results
 - Processed images are stored in `Part 1/results/`.